QChASM/AaronTools-docs/source/tutorials/example_python.rst

 ----------------------------

 Although the task of submitting optimization + frequency jobs can be readily handled using a BASH script (see :doc:`example_bash`), we include a Python version here for completeness.
-Here we use ORCA as an example, but the script below would instead use Psi4 or Gaussian by simply changing the filename extension to `.in` or `.com`, respectfully!
+Here we use ORCA as an example, but the script below would instead use Psi4 or Gaussian by simply changing the filename extension to :code:`.in` or :code:`.com`, respectfully!

 The following script will submit wB97XD/def2-TZVP optimization and frequency jobs (requesting 8 cores/processors, a 12 hour walltime, and 12 GB of memory) on all XYZ files in the current directory: